SyncfusionExamples/How-to-customize-the-background-for-collapsed-GroupBar-navigationpane/README.md

 # How-to-customize-the-background-for-collapsed-GroupBar-navigationpane
 This repository contains the sample that how to customize the background for collapsed GroupBar navigationpane

-The color of collapsed navigation pane can changed at the runtime when mouse entered/Clicked, using  the GroupBar mouse event handler.
-In that event the FloatHighlightButtonBorderColor and FloatPressCloseButtonColor property used to update the color of Navigation pane.
+The color of collapsed navigation pane can be changed at the runtime when the mouse entered/Clicked, using the GroupBar mouse event handler.
+In that event, the FloatHighlightButtonBorderColor and FloatPressCloseButtonColor properties are used to update the color of the Navigation pane.

 ```C#: